Bail-Ins and Bail-Outs: Incentives, Connectivity, and Systemic Stability

-Keywords: Systemic Risk, Bail-Ins, Bail-Outs, Connectivity, Financial Stability
+Keywords: Systemic Risk, Bail-Ins, Bail-Outs, Credibility, Financial Stability

 JEL Classification: G01, D85, L14